Beatrice Harrison: The Elgar concerto

-Harrison gave the first festival performance of Edward Elgar's Cello Concerto outside London, at the Three Choirs Festival in Hereford in 1921.
-By 1924 she had toured in Europe and America, and in November 1925 she reappeared at the Royal Philharmonic in the all-Elgar concert, performing the Cello Concerto under Elgar's baton (he had insisted that she be the soloist whenever he conducted the work, after she studied the work with him prior to making an abridged, pre-electric recording).
-This was the occasion upon which the Gold Medal was awarded to Sir Edward by Henry Wood on behalf of the Society.
-A year or two later, when the advent of electrical recording had improved the technical potential of the gramophone, Beatrice Harrison was the soloist chosen to make the 'official' HMV recording of the concerto with Elgar conducting.
+At the Three Choirs Festival in Hereford in 1921, Harrison gave the first festival performance of Elgar's Cello Concerto outside London.
+By 1924, she had toured Europe and America, and in November 1925, she returned to the Royal Philharmonic for an all-Elgar concert, performing the Cello Concerto under Elgar's direction.
+The composer had specifically requested that Harrison be the soloist whenever he conducted the piece, after she had studied it with him before making an abridged pre-electric recording.
+At this event, Elgar was awarded the Gold Medal by Henry Wood on behalf of the Society.
+A year or two later, with the advent of electrical recording enhancing the technical capabilities of the gramophone, Harrison was selected to make the 'official' His Master's Voice recording of the concerto, with Elgar conducting.

-In 1929 at the Harrogate festival she was a contributor at a festival concert of works associated with the Frankfurt Group (Quilter and colleagues), and in 1933 Quilter re-arranged his 'L'Amour de moy' for her for a broadcast.
+In 1929 at the Harrogate festival, she was a contributor at a festival concert of works associated with the Frankfurt Group (Quilter and colleagues), and in 1933 Quilter re-arranged his 'L'Amour de moy' for her for a broadcast.